 Or what about cool size-coded related seminars to get you started, Bytejam, DJ Sets and many other events?

 This is the one event where size does matter!
 Don't miss it!

-Push the limits in our newest size category of 512 bytes, Open to all platforms.
+Push the limits in our newest size category of 512 bytes.
+Oldschool and Hi-End.

 We will have a seperate competition for High-End and Oldschool Platforms.
 If you really like a challenge, try our seasoned 64 byte intro competition.
 Surprise us with your skills and show us your best effect!

 From practice we have learned that this category is where things slowly start to get interesting in terms of single effects

 that can be achieved.
 We will have a seperate competition for High-End and Oldschool Platforms.
 Can you create a killer effect in just 32 bytes?

 This is the smallest sized competition we have at Lovebyte.
 While it seems like an impossible task, to get anything done in the size category.
 Our contestants have surprised us in previous years with their contributions, so that is why it will deserve its own compo at Lovebyte 2023.

 Nano Game Competitions